Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Introduction

+Various hydraulic-type models \citep{Benjamin1968,Huppert1980,Rottman1983} and approximate \emph{ad hoc} solutions \citep{Keller1991,Lowe2005} have been proposed for the lock-exchange problem.
+One of the most notable is the model of \citet{Shin2004} where the flow is assumed to consist of a gravity current which is connected to the lock by a bore propagating upstream.
+A good agreement with experimentally observed height of gravity current is achieved when the momentum and energy are assumed to be conserved by the system of two jumps rather than by each jump separately. \citet{Borden2013a} find that this model fares much worse when the conservation of circulation is imposed instead of that of momentum.
+They attribute this shortcoming of the model to its over-simplicity.
+It is also not clear what physical mechanism could account for the energy generated by the bore.
+In the SW framework, energy generating bores are unphysical.

-Various hydraulic-type models \citep{Benjamin1968,Huppert1980,Rottman1983,Shin2004} and approximate \emph{ad hoc} solutions \citep{Keller1991,Lowe2005} have been proposed for the lock-exchange problem.
-So far only a numerical solution of this problem has been carried out by \citet{Klemp1994} using a characteristics-type of approach suggested by \citet{Rottman1983}.
-A more direct numerical solution of the lock exchange problem has been attempted by \citet[Sec.
-2.4]{Ungarish2009} using a non-conservative from of two-layer shallow-water equations.
-This approach, however, is not adequate for discontinuous solutions which occur in the lock-exchange problem \citep[Sec.
-2.7]{Whitham1974}. \citet{Milewski2015} use two-layer shallow-water conservation laws for circulation and energy, and a rather advanced finite-volume scheme for numerical modelling of the lock-exchange problem with entrainment.
-They also consider an analytical solution to the lock-exchange problem with the conservation of either mass or energy besides that of circulation.
-However, their approach differs from the standard simple-wave method \citep[Sec.
-6.8]{Whitham1974} pursued in this study.
-Recently, the lock-exchange problem for Boussinesq fluids was solved numerically by \citet{Esler2011} using a higher-order weakly non-hydrostatic shallow water approximation in which dispersion prevents the formation of sharp wave fronts.
-The analytical solution obtained by \citet{Hogg2006} using the hodograph transform and the concept of reduced gravity is effectively a single-layer solution and thus limited to large density differences as discussed above.
+\citet{Klemp1994} solve the lock-exchange problem numerically by using a characteristics-type method suggested by \citet{Rottman1983}.
+This approach, however, differs significantly from the standard simple-wave method \citep[Sec.
+6.8]{Whitham1974} pursued in this study. \citet{Hogg2006} uses a hodograph transform to solve the problem analytically in the reduced gravity approximation.
+Effectively, this is a single-layer solution, which is limited to large density differences.
+A direct numerical solution of the problem has been attempted by \citet[(Sec.
+2.4)][]{Ungarish2009} using non-conservative two-layer SW equations.
+The discontinuous solutions obtained in such a way are inherently spurious because they do not satisfy relevant conservation laws.
+A lock-exchange problem with entrainment has been modeled numerically by \citet{Milewski2015} using the two-layer SW conservation laws for the circulation and energy and an advanced finite-volume scheme.
+They also use a characteristics-type method similar to that of \citet{Rottman1983} to obtain an analytical solution to the problem with the conservation of either the mass or energy besides that of circulation.
+Partial lock-exchange problem for Boussinesq fluids has been solved numerically by \citet{Esler2011} using a weakly non-hydrostatic SW approximation in which the wave dispersion prevents the formation of sharp fronts.
+Recently, this problem was revisited by \citet{Khodkar2017} using the so-called differential vorticity model.
+Although the authors presume their model to be non-hydrostatic, it produces the same characteristic equation as the hydrostatic two-layer SW approximation. \citep{Rottman1983,Klemp1994} It implies that this model is mathematically equivalent to the SW circulation conservation law which, in turn, corresponds the singular limit $\alpha\rightarrow\infty$ of the generalized SW momentum equation considered in the present study.